 MED 7803 - Creative and Critical Thinking (4) The focus of this course is to study the theoretical and practical aspects of creativity and critical thinking, understand characteristics of highly creative people, and explore ways to promote creativity and critical thinking.
 The course is an introduction to major definitions, theories, and research related to the study of creativity and critical thinking.
 Educators will design, implement, and evaluate instruction related to the unique learning needs of individuals with gifts and talents.
+Prerequisite: MED 6102.

 MED 7804 - Curriculum Design and Instructional Strategies for Gifted and Talented Learners (3) This course is designed to help candidates identify and use appropriate curricular, instructional, and assessment strategies to meet the needs of gifted and talented learners at both the school and district level.
 Candidates will explore curriculum models, develop and implement differentiated instructional strategies, and design differentiated assessments for gifted and talented programs.
 Appropriate information/communication technology will be used in researching, preparing, presenting, and implementing lesson plans and units.
 The course requires candidates to complete and document 15 hours of supervised field experiences in an approved setting.
 Prerequisite: MED 6102.

-MED 7805 - Earth Systems Science (3) The course will provide participants with a student-centered teaching model for the geosciences.
-The course will emphasize instructional strategies, materials, and learning environments that are effective with students with diverse interests and needs.
-The course will also enable participants to access and begin using a variety of scientific and technological resources in their classrooms.
-MED 7806 - Climate Change and Earth Science (3) The course will focus on the Earth Systems science education (i.e., Biosphere, Geosphere, Atmosphere, and Hydrosphere).
-Candidates will use real-time data for authentic research to delve into the issues of climate change.
-As a technology-based course, students will design and develop instructional materials using computer and information technologies that meet the needs of students with diverse interests and needs.
-Topic discussions will include developing remote sensing labs, using technology-based applications to design remote sensing visualization tools, and developing a learning community for inquiry about ecological impacts of climate change.
 MED 7807 - Creativity and Critical Thinking (3) The perspective of this course is that creativity and critical thinking are essential components of any gifted education program.
 Candidates will explore the nature of creativity, characteristics of highly creative people, and the importance of creativity for individual growth and development as well as its benefits for society.
 Instructional strategies that promote critical thinking, creative problem-solving, and inquiry-based models are introduced.
 The course will examine ways to design instruction that incorporates advanced, conceptually challenging, in-depth, distinctive, and/or complex content that is appropriate for individuals with gifts and talents with culturally, linguistically, and economically diverse backgrounds.
 Prerequisite: MED 6102.

-MED 7808 - Assessment and Evaluation (3) The course will focus on helping the candidate to develop competence in assessing student work in an educational setting (i.e., diagnostic, placement, formative and summative assessment strategies) and understanding program evaluation.
+MED 7808 - Assessment and Evaluation (3)

+The course will focus on helping the candidate to develop competence in assessing student work in an educational setting (i.e., diagnostic, placement, formative and summative assessment strategies) and understanding program evaluation.
 The collection, analysis, and interpretation of data results for making shared-decisions about instruction, learning, and program evaluation will be emphasized.
 Instructional leadership to promote data driven decisions that impact student success is explored.

 Prerequisite: MED 6102 E-folio.